Spain’s Polarized Elections: Will PSOE Reissue a Left-Wing Coalition Government?

 “We are going to resist,” he assured.
 We are prepared both to be in the opposition and for an electoral repetition.”
 The lackluster debut of Sumar Yolanda Díaz, the only woman among the candidates for president, celebrated her result -31 deputies-, although more was expected from her electoral debut.
 United We Can, one of the parties that make up the Sumar coalition, had won 35 seats in the general elections four years ago.

 “I think people are going to sleep more peacefully today Diaz said.
 Democracy today has won and comes out stronger.
 We have won.
 Today we have a better country.”
-Of the almost 37.5 million Spaniards who could vote this Sunday, 35 million reside in the country, according to data from the INE Electoral Census Office.
+Of the almost 37.5 million Spaniards who might vote this Sunday, 35 million reside in the country, according to data from the INE Electoral Census Office.

 Voters who live outside of Spain there are 2.3 million, most of whom chose Argentina as their home.
 From there, almost half a million Spaniards were enabled to participate in the elections.

 The incident affected 11,000 passengers.
-Renfe, the public railway company, managed to relocate to about 2,000 on other trains.
+Renfe, the public railway company, managed to relocate to regarding 2,000 on other trains.
 How many votes will have been lost, however, among the people who never made it to their polling station on time?

 Madrid.
 Correspondent